 As a literary scholar, I am interested in Polish literature of the 16th and the 17th centuries: critical scholarly editions being my main area of expertise.
 My major accomplishments in this field include a critical edition of 16th-century Polish translations of the Dialogue of Salomon and Marcolf, the treatise De libertate politica by Andrzej Wolan from 1572 (edited with prof. Roman Mazurkiewicz), as well as The Epigrams (Fraszki) by Jan Kochanowski – this collaborative work-in-progress should be out rather soon.

 There is way too little time to get involved in several activities simultaneously.
-Therefore, I have to share my attention between a few major involvements: running the Institute of the Polish Language (Polish Academy of Sciences), vice-chairing the COST Action “Distant Reading”, contributing to the Alliance of Digital Humanities Organizations as its co-secretary, supporting the Computational Stylistics Group, etc. In rare moments of spare time, I develop the package Stylo, which is a made-to-measure computer program for performing stylometric analyses.
+Therefore, I have to share my attention between a few major involvements: running the Institute of the Polish Language (Polish Academy of Sciences), chairing the Committee of Linguistics at the Polish Academy of Sciences, vice-chairing the COST Action “Distant Reading”, contributing to the Alliance of Digital Humanities Organizations as its co-secretary (in the years 2017–2019), supporting the Computational Stylistics Group, etc. In rare moments of spare time, I develop the package Stylo, which is a made-to-measure computer program for performing stylometric analyses.
 I think in Polish, code in R, tweet in English, and live in Kraków, Poland.

 |Jan 10, 2020||Proudly announcing our paper on Harper Lee, Truman Capote and Other People.
 Check out this blog post and a general overview of the project.|